How is colorectal cancer diagnosed?

-If your screening test detects a potential cancer, the next step is to confirm whether or not the suspicious area or polyp contains cancer cells, and if so, determine the extent (or stage) of the disease.
-Some tests you may have include:
+If your screening test detects traces of blood, DNA changes, a suspicious polyp or another area of concern, the next step is to confirm whether the suspicious area or polyp contains cancer cells, and whether these cells may have spread.
+Some tests and procedures you may need include:

-- Biopsy involves taking a sample of the suspicious growth or polyp for examination under a microscope and testing by a pathologist.
-A biopsy may be done during a colonoscopy or sigmoidoscopy.
+- Biopsy to take a sample of the suspicious growth or polyp for examination under a microscope by a pathologist.
+A biopsy may be done during a colonoscopy or sigmoidoscopy, too.

-- Computed tomography (CT) scan uses an x-ray machine linked to a computer to create a series of detailed pictures inside your body.
-You may receive an injection of dye to help certain areas show up better.
-A CT scan may detect whether cancer has spread to the liver, lungs, or other organs.
+- Computed tomography (CT) scan uses an x-ray machine linked to a computer to create a series of detailed pictures of the inside of the body.
+You may receive an injection of dye to help certain areas appear more clearly.
+A CT scan may detect whether cancer has spread to the liver, lungs or other organs.

-- Endorectal ultrasound for rectal cancer uses an ultrasound probe inserted into the rectum to produce sound waves that humans can’t hear.
+- Endorectal ultrasound (EUS) uses a probe inserted into the rectum to produce sound waves that humans can’t hear.
 The waves produce echoes, and a computer uses the echoes to create a picture.
-The picture may show how deep a rectal tumor has grown or whether the cancer has spread to lymph nodes or other nearby tissues.
+The picture may also show how deep a rectal tumor has grown and whether it has spread.

-- Genetic testing: Examining the genes of your cancer, from the biopsy or through a blood test may indicate whether your colon or rectal cancer is caused by an inherited genetic syndrome such as Lynch Syndrome, Familial adenomatous polyposis (FAP) or MYH-associated polyposis.
-Although these conditions are very rare, your cancer care team may suggest you seek genetic counseling if you:
+- Genetic testing to determine if your cancer is caused by an inherited genetic syndrome such as Lynch syndrome, familial adenomatous polyposis, or MYH-associated polyposis.
+Although these conditions are very rare, having a genetic syndrome means that your treatment plan may include a different or more extensive surgery.
+Your cancer care team may suggest you seek genetic testing or counseling if you have: